 That means you’d have to sell 5,000 copies of your book to earn out your advance.

 Any books that you sell after that 5,000th book means money in the bank for you.

-Okay.
-You’ve signed the contract, collected you first payment, now what?
+OK.
+So, you’ve signed the contract and collected you first payment.
+Now what?

 Well, now you write.

-It’s probably going to take you anywhere from six months to a year to complete your book, depending on how much research you’ve done in advance, how well you know the source material and other factors like that.
+It’s probably going to take you anywhere from six months to a year to complete your book, depending on how much research you’ve done in advance, how well you know the source material and similar factors.

 The first third of your advance is for this section.

 You’re looking at another couple of months to get through this.
 That’s where the second third of your money goes.